simonetthomas/Blue_Thread/README.md

-# Blue Threads
+# Blue Thread

 ## Disclaimer

-⚠ For now, it is experimental and not very nice looking.
-A lot of improvements will come in the future.
+⚠ For now, it is experimental and not very pretty.
+Some bugs are present, but a lot of improvements will come in the future.

-**It is not hosted anywhere yet, but it will come.**

 ## What is it ?

-Blue Threads is a tool to **post threads easily** on [Bluesky](https://bsky.app/).
+Blue Thread is a tool to **post threads easily** on [Bluesky](https://bsky.app/).

-Just type in a text, and Blue Threads will cut it into separate posts, number them, and post the thread in the blink of an eye!
+Just type in a text, and Blue Thread will cut it into separate posts, number them, and post the thread in the blink of an eye!

 ## Features